Bristol New Bedford Campus Is Not Open through Friday, August 6 due to water damage

 You may not borrow more than the cost of your child's education minus any other financial aid received.
 The loan is for education expenses only and you can use the loan money you receive only to pay for your child's education expenses at the school that is giving you the loan.
 Education expenses include school charges such as tuition, fees, books, supplies and transportation.
 Federal regulations do not allow loans for outstanding debt that is associated with an academic period that has already ended.

 Generally, your loan will cover a full academic year and the college will make at least two disbursements to you.
 If awarded the loan for the full year, payment will usually be made at the mid-point of the fall and spring semesters.
-If awarded the loan for one semester only, the college will disburse one-half of the loan around mid-point of the semester and the second half of the loan about one month later.
+If awarded the loan for one semester only, the college will disburse one-half of the loan around the mid-point of the semester and the second half of the loan about one month later.
 Outstanding tuition and fees for the semester will be deducted from the loan disbursement and the balance will be paid to the parent borrower.

 - If awarded a PLUS loan, the parent will need to complete a PLUS Master Promissory Note (MPN) if the parent is a first-time Direct PLUS borrower.
+Parents can access the MPN here.